Distributed Multisensor ISAC: Synchronization, Data Fusion, and Tracking in Distributed MS ICAS Networks

 Another coherent receiver operation relates to accurate and high-resolution Doppler estimation.
 This can again be referred to as a differential operation, as it is based on the relative phase between Tx and Rx.
-Therefore we need a stable \gls{los} between Tx and Rx, but coherency needs to be maintained only over a limited time interval (also called radar integration time), which maybe as long as one \gls{ofdm} subframe or even extend over multiple frames.
-If the ISAC radio nodes are stationary, the estimated target Doppler shift represents the bistatic target speed relative to the pair of nodes.
-The same requirements applies to background subtraction, SAR imaging and coherent averaging of the received signal.
-The whole thing gets a little more complicated when the radio nodes are moving since the frequency offset between Tx and Rx LO and the Doppler shift between Tx and Rx cannot be distinguished.
-However, if the total frequency shift (or phase drift) is compensated, the estimated target-related Doppler corresponds directly to the eDoppler as described above in subsection Multistatic Dynamic Target State Vector Estimation.
+Therefore, we need a stable \gls{los} between Tx and Rx, but coherency needs to be maintained only over a limited time interval (also called radar integration time), which may be as long as one \gls{ofdm} subframe or extend over multiple frames.
+If the \gls{isac} radio nodes are stationary, the estimated target Doppler shift represents the bistatic target speed relative to the pair of nodes.
+The same requirements apply to background subtraction, \gls{sar} imaging, and coherent averaging of the received signal.
+The whole thing gets a little more complicated when the radio nodes are moving, since the frequency offset between Tx and Rx \gls{lo} and the Doppler shift between Tx and Rx cannot be distinguished.
+However, if the total frequency shift (or phase drift) for the composite sum of all received paths is compensated, the estimated target-related Doppler corresponds directly to the eDoppler as described above in subsection Multistatic Dynamic Target State Vector Estimation.

-The compensation procedure for LOS phase drift requires some comments.
-The correction should relate exclusively to the LOS path and not be influenced by other multipaths.
-If we have a sequence of transfer function estimates within the coherent processing interval, we can derive the LOS phase slope along slow time from consecutively estimated CIRs.
-Within the DFT/FFT framework, the same is achieved from the integral sum of samples of the frequency response function (FRF).
-However, if there are multiple not resolved dominant reflections, the LOS phase slope will be impaired.
-In this case, a better estimate can be achieved by at first applying a high-resolution, model-based delay-Doppler estimation approach to the LOS path.
+The compensation procedure for \gls{los} phase drift requires some comments.
+The correction should relate exclusively to the \gls{los} path and not be influenced by other multipaths.
+If we have a sequence of transfer function estimates within the coherent processing interval, we can derive the \gls{los} phase slope along slow time from consecutively estimated \glspl{cir}.
+Within the \gls{dft}\,/\,\gls{fft} framework, the same is achieved from the integral sum of samples of the frequency response function (FRF).
+However, if there are multiple unresolved dominant reflections, the \gls{los} phase slope will be impaired.
+In this case, a better estimate can be achieved by first applying a high-resolution, model-based delay-Doppler estimation approach to the \gls{los} path.
 Since this implicitly assumes constant speed (a linear phase slope model), some smoothing operation is also included.
-This may be desirable if the traveling radio nodes perform some wiggling movement that are not relevant for the global trajectory, particularly if it is a drone.
+This may be desirable if the traveling radio nodes perform some wiggling movements that are not relevant for the global trajectory, particularly if it is a drone.
 Similar is also important for hovering drones, which are assumed to be stationary on average.